You know you need to build your email list. You know you need to put it somewhere. But, where?

 - We need the ability to do subscriber TAGGING and break our subscriber list into multiple segments.
 Ideally, we will NOT have to have multiple email lists, but instead have ONE list where we can make use of custom fields and tagging to segment our list.

-- We need the ability to automatically trigger email campaigns based on actions such as adding a tag, making a purchase, etc. In other words, automation rules.
+- We need the ability to automatically trigger email campaigns based on actions such as adding a tag, making a purchase, etc.

 Instead, we want real marketing automation that allows us to truly deliver a customized experience to every subscriber based on what we know about them.